SystemsApproach/ops/control.rst

 	imparative language to define models.*

-With this background, :numref:`Figure %s <fig-roc>` shows the internal structure of Runtime Control for Aether, which has **onos-config**\—a microservice used in ONOS to maintain a set of YANG models for configuring network devices—at its core.
-In Aether, onos-config is re-purposed to use YANG models to control and configure cloud services.\ [#]_ onos-config, in turn, uses Atomix (a Key/Value-Store microservice), to make configuration state persistent.
-Because onos-config was originally designed to manage configuration state for devices, it uses gNMI as its southbound interface to communicate configuration changes to devices (or in our case, software services).
+With this background, :numref:`Figure %s <fig-roc>` shows the internal structure of Runtime Control for Aether, which has **x-config**\—a microservice that maintains a set of YANG models—at its core.\ [#]_ x-config, in turn, uses Atomix (a Key/Value-Store microservice), to make configuration state persistent.
+Because x-config was originally designed to manage configuration state for devices, it uses gNMI as its southbound interface to communicate configuration changes to devices (or in our case, software services).
 An Adaptor has to be written for any service/device that does not support gNMI natively.
 These adaptors are shown as part of Runtime Control in :numref:`Figure %s <fig-roc>`, but it is equally correct to view each adaptor as part of the backend component, responsible for making that component management-ready.
 Finally, Runtime Control includes a Workflow Engine that is responsible for executing multi-step operations on the data model.
 This happens, for example, when a change to one model triggers some action on another model.
 Each of these components are described in more detail in the next section.

-.. [#] Because ONOS is part of the SD-Fabric and SD-RAN, which are
-       responsible for configuring a set of devices, multiple onos-config microservices run within a single Aether cluster.
-Here, we focus on its role in managing services.
-It's a general (reusable) tool.
+.. [#] x-config is general-purpose, model-agnostic tool.
+In Aether, it
+       manages YANG models for cloud services, but it is also used by SD-Fabric to manage YANG models for a set of network switches and by SD-RAN to manage YANG models for a set of RAN elements.
+       This means multiple instances of the x-config microservice run in a give Aether edge cluster.

 .. _fig-roc:
 .. figure:: figures/Slide15.png